Spreading EC Awareness to save lives

 With that against Derek’s chances of survival, all he and his loved ones could do was search for some ray of hope and pray for a miracle to save him.
 Anthea Mason asked Derek’s doctors and oncologists about pilot studies, immunotherapy, or for some new research breakthrough that could help him.
 The doctors shook their heads at the BC Cancer Centre and said “we have nothing like that; just palliative chemotherapy and radiation.
 It’s too late for surgery.”
 Then, friends kicked in with a loving outreach to raise some money through a shared musical event, for pursuit of alternative therapies.
 But, by that time, it was already much too late to save Derek.

 There is a well-written, award winning article written by a previous victim of the same esophageal cancer.
 Check out the late news anchor Bill Cameron’s own story of his fight with EC, ten years earlier, in an article Mr. Cameron wrote, which he named, “Chasing The Crab“.
-Bill’s own story has been kept online at ec-cafe.org in his memory, along with many other stories to further awareness about this terrible cancer.
-We also advise that you read “Not Simple Heartburn“, an award-winning Reader’s Digest article by Bill Cameron’s widow, Cheryl Hawkes-Cameron.
-Download the PDF of it here.
+Bill’s own story has been kept online in his memory and to raise EC awareness, along with many other stories about this terrible cancer.
+We also advise that you read “Not Simple Heartburn“, an award-winning Reader’s Digest article “Not Simple Heartburn”, by Bill Cameron’s widow, Cheryl Hawkes-Cameron.
+Find it here… and please read it.
 Other creative people are known to have died from esophageal cancer.
-Humphrey Bogart was another of its victims.
-You can read about how the Inaugural Humphrey Bogart Film Festival shared a life-saving message about the disease.
+Humphrey Bogart was another of its victims, but his was a different type — the upper esophagus cancer directly caused by heavy smoking.

 Please see our dedicated EC Awareness links page to learn more about prevention and early detection of esophageal cancer.
 Also feel free to contact us for further information, as we desire that Derek’s illness and death might serve some higher purpose, to save others from this suffering.